 - Contact your landlord or property manager and discuss your ideas.
 Make sure you have good reasons for your request.

 - The owner does not have to agree to every request you make.
-However, they may look more favourably at requests that have future benefits and add value to your property.
-For example: Painting, recarpeting or landscaping may improve the appeal and worth of the house to some degree.
+However, they may look more favourably on requests that have future benefits and add value to your property.
+For example, painting, recarpeting or landscaping may improve the appeal and worth of the house to some degree.

 - If they do agree, make sure you get the details in writing, noting what changes are to be made, who is to pay, what portion each person will pay, and what will happen when you leave.

 - At the end of your tenancy, what will generally happen is that any changes made to the property by you as the tenant will remain.

 - You can remove fixtures you have affixed, with the owner’s consent, unless the removal of the fixture would cause irreparable damage.

 Remember: ALWAYS talk to your landlord or property manager before making any changes to the property.